y9c/pseudoU-BIDseq/docs/Step-by-step-instruction.md

 - Customized configure file with `-c` argument. (default: `data.yaml`)
 - Customized number of jobs/cores in parallel `-j` argument. (default: `48`)

+{: .note }

+> `-j` arg in the command line has higher priority than the `cores` setting in the yaml file.
+This one will mask the one in the configure file.

 ## Post-filter &Psi; sites

 ### The reliability ($p$) of the &Psi;-modified sites